brevzin/cpp_proposals/2996_reflection/reflection.md

 ### [temp.arg.template]{.sref} Template template arguments {-}

-Extend [temp.arg.template]{.sref}/1 to cover splice template arguments:
+Extend paragraph 1 to cover splice template arguments:

 ::: std
 [1]{.pnum} A `$template-argument$` for a template template parameter shall [either]{.addu} be the name of a template [or a `$splice-template-argument$`]{.addu}.
 For a `$type-tt-parameter$`, the name [or `$splice-template-argument$`]{.addu} shall [denote]{.rm} [designate]{.addu} a class template or alias template.
 For a `$variable-tt-parameter$`, the name [or `$splice-template-argument$`]{.addu} shall [denote]{.rm} [designate]{.addu} a variable template.
 For a `$concept-tt-parameter$`, the name [or `$splice-template-argument$`]{.addu} shall [denote]{.rm} [designate]{.addu} a concept.
 Only primary templates are considered when matching the template argument with the corresponding parameter; partial specializations are not considered even if their parameter lists match that of the template template parameter.

 :::

 ### [temp.type]{.sref} Type equivalence {-}